 Many owners reported this phenomenon on their defenders and after replacing numerous components like EGR valves, boost pipes, MAF sensors, etc. and still experience the same issue.
 The internet forums are rife with guys complaining about the same thing.
 It appears to go into LIMP mode bit simply switching the Defender off and on again erases the problem temporarily, only to resurface later when driving up another steep hill.

-Now, this can be very frustrating for anyone, however, there is good news gents!
+Now, this can be very frustrating for anyone, however, there are some good news gents!

 Obviously assuming your vehicle is actually in tip-top shape with coolant levels good and no leaks in any boost pipes, there is actually a valid explanation for this behavior.

 That’s not the issue really, but rather the way the ECU manages the fuel when the turbo is over-boosting.
-See, in order to protect the engine, the ECU cuts back on fuel and this results in what appears to be a lack of power or LIMP mode.
-This is simply a protection.
+See, in order to protect the engine, the ECU cuts back on fuel, and this results in what appears to be a lack of power or LIMP mode.
+This is simply a protective mechanism.

 What you should rather be focusing on is making sure your revs are never below 1800 RPM when under load.

-Now driving a diesel under load for extended periods in the incorrect gear, which causes laboring on the engine is ubba bad news for any Diesel engine.
+Remember, driving a diesel under load for extended periods in the incorrect gear, causes laboring on the engine which is bad news for any Diesel engine.
 EGT temperatures will quickly shoot through the roof and can cause major damage really quickly if you don’t correct matters like tapping off the loud peddle or dropping to a lower gear to ensure the RPM is well in boost and not below 1800RPM.

 Some friendly advice, DO NOT USE 6TH GEAR WHEN REVS ARE BELOW 1800RPM